Definition

 Facilitate emptying of the esophagus and stomach

-Emptying of the esophagus and stomach can be promoted with some behavioral modifications.
-These changes include doing light physical activities and avoiding leaning forward or backward after meals.
-It is also recommended to avoid eating 2 to 3 hours before going to bed and to raise the head of the bed 15 to 20 cm, by using an extra pillow, for example.
+Emptying of the esophagus and stomach can be promoted through some behavioral changes.
+These include engaging in light physical activities and avoiding bending forward or backward after meals.
+It is also recommended to avoid eating 2 to 3 hours before going to bed and to elevate the head of the bed by 15 to 20 cm, for example, by using an extra pillow.

 -